What Are Wayfinding Signs?

 Application

-Most commonly, wayfinding signs are used to help visitors to an area find their way around.
 For example, an office building would have signs explaining who works at each office number, or a large park would have signs explaining what direction to go to get to different trails, and how long it may take you to get there.

 Any location, business, park, office, or facility that is larger than a small room will likely need multiple wayfinding signs.
 The more locations or people in a location, the more important it is to have obvious, clear wayfinding signs.